Link Microsoft Azure Cloud Services to Docker CloudEstimated reading time: 4 minutes

 Add your Azure account credentials to Docker Cloud

 Go to Docker Cloud to connect the account.

-- In Docker Cloud, click the account menu at upper right and select Cloud settings.
+In Docker Cloud, click the account menu at the upper right and select Cloud settings.

 In the Service Providers section, click the plug icon next to Microsoft Azure.